edgarshurtado/Workshop2017/BlogPosts/hexagonal-architecture.md

 So each layer will define an interface on how it will use the outter layer

+## Dependencies

+Hexagonal Architecture espouses a one-way flow of dependencies: From the outside, in.

+The outside in dependencies are easy to handler.
+A web request needs a controller to handle it and so on.
+The problem comes with the dependencies go from the inside to the outside.
+For example, our core Domain Needs a database.
+For these cases, as the Hexagonal architecture always wants to handle dependencies from the outside, in, forces the "Inversion of Control".
+This is done with the Interfaces to tell the outside layer how will be used in the inner layer.

 ## Vocabulary
 * succintly: brevemente
 * blatantly: abiertamente/descaradamente
+* deemed: considerado